Gautami56/bookMyShowLLD/LLdDesign-day1/readme.md

    - Time lock functionality - If the user selected on a seat, that seat will be reserved for like few seconds.
 The seat if not booked then it will be shown after a time lock of say 50 seconds/ 1 minute
    - Ticket Generation
    - Add/ Remove / List theatre details
+   - Receive the status of availability of seats for the movie